Meet our current Artists in Residence

 “Tucked away behind the stress and worry of everyday life are little moments of joy to be captured.
 Those are the elements I try to add to my art.
 A sense of humor, an appreciation for the ordinary and a belief in the goodness and beauty of life.
 I’ve always felt the need for self-expression.
 I want to make people smile and feel happy, and forget about the craziness in this world for just a little while.
 I enjoy creating art that hopefully connects with the heart.
 I hope my art touches you in some way and brings a little moment of joy into your life."

-Judi will be at the gallery most Sundays and Wednesdays from 1-4 pm.
+Judi will be at the gallery most Sundays and Wednesdays from 1 to 4 PM.
 Look for our bright red OPEN flag and come in, meet Judi and watch her work.

 Without the ability to actualize an idea or concept, art would not exist.
 Carly's work is a constant search for the best way to interpret the ideas that she has about herself and the world she lives in.
 Inspirations and ideas are constantly changing as knowledge changes.